Ohio State University Moritz College of Law: Moot Court & Lawyering Skills Program

 Board is responsible for organizing and administering four intramural competitions: the Herman Moot Court Competition, Colley Trial Practice Competition, the Representation in Mediation Competition, and the Lawrence Negotiations Competition.
 The Moot Court Board is a student-run organization that oversees and assists various Moot Court teams that compete nationally against other schools.
+During the 2024-25 academic year, Moritz lawyering skills teams won two national championships.

 Drug Enforcement and Policy Center

 The Drug Enforcement and Policy Center (DEPC) examines the impact of modern drug laws, policies and enforcement on personal freedoms and human well-being, giving sustained attention to analyzing the rapid evolution of marijuana laws and the impacts of reform efforts.
 The center focuses on conducting and supporting interdisciplinary, evidence-based research, scholarship, education, community outreach and public engagement on the myriad issues and societal impacts surrounding the reform of criminal and civil laws prohibiting or regulating the use and distribution of traditionally illicit drugs.

 The center was founded in 2017 following a $4.5 million gift from the Charles Koch Foundation.
 The center also received a $5 million gift from the Menard Family and Menard Inc. In addition to these gifts, DEPC receives funding from a number of research and project grants.